andrew-goad/andrew-goad/README.md

 # Andrew R. Goad

-**Senior Analytics & Applied Data Science Leader · Decision Systems · Consumer Credit**
+**Senior Analytics & Applied Data Science Leader · Decision Systems · Consumer Credit · AI-Enabled Delivery**

 **I build analytical products that turn complex data into decisions people can understand, test and carry into the next operational step.**

 My 16+ years span Wells Fargo, the Office of the Comptroller of the Currency and the U.S. Census Bureau.
-At Wells Fargo, I advanced to Senior Lead Analytics Consultant at the Executive Director level.
-This independent portfolio makes my current work in credit strategy, analytical engineering, statistical modeling and business-facing decision intelligence available to inspect.
+At Wells Fargo, I advanced to Senior Lead Analytics Consultant at the Executive Director level, advising leaders on remediation strategy and challenging proposed directions when I identified risk.
+This independent portfolio makes my current AI-assisted work in credit strategy, analytical engineering, statistical modeling and business-facing decision intelligence available to inspect.

 > **No Cold Handoffs:** the logic, evidence, interpretation and ownership travel together.